Skip to main content

 Where to start a run

-Each path opens the same New Run wizard and lands at the same end state: a run record in Todo, ready for an operator to pick up.
+Each path opens the same run wizard and ends with a run in Todo, ready for an operator to pick up.

 The wizard walks top to bottom through five steps: Source, Part, Identify, Details, and Review.
 The stepper at the top tracks your position, and you can click a step to jump to it.